ThorKn/vexriscv-sim-helloworld/README.md

 [Virtual Machine](https://random-oracles.org/risc-v/)

 Download the VM and follow the documentation for starting it up.

 **This project is tested with the QuantumRisc VM 2.0.**

 # How to do this?

+Start the Virtual Machine.
+From here on you work inside the QuantumRisc Virtual Machine (VM).
+The VM is based on Ubuntu 20.04 LTS and has a Gnome desktop.

 ### 1: Build the Vexriscv and start the simulation: